-Setting L = subgrouplist(bnr, IndexBound) would produce subfields of exact conductor $n\infty$ .
+Setting L = subgrouplist(bnr, IndexBound) would produce subfields of exact conductor $n\infty$.

-The library syntax is GEN galoissubcyclo(GEN N, GEN H = NULL, long fl, long v = -1) where v is a variable number.
+The library syntax is GEN galoissubcyclo(GEN N, GEN H = NULL, long flag, long v = -1) where v is a variable number.

-3.13.61 galoissubfields $(G, \{flag = 0\}, \{v\})$ .
+3.13.62 galoissubfields $(G, \{flag = 0\}, \{v\})$.
 Outputs all the subfields of the Galois group G, as a vector.
 This works by applying galoisfixedfield to all subgroups.
 The meaning of flag is the same as for galoisfixedfield.

-The library syntax is GEN galoissubfields (GEN G, long flag, long v = -1) where v is a variable number.
+The library syntax is GEN galoissubfields(GEN G, long flag, long v = -1) where v is a variable number.

-3.13.62 galoissubgroups(G).
+3.13.63 galoissubgroups (G).
 Outputs all the subgroups of the Galois group gal.
 A subgroup is a vector [gen, orders], with the same meaning as for gal.gen and gal.orders.
 Hence gen is a vector of permutations generating the subgroup, and orders is the relatives orders of the generators.
 The cardinality of a subgroup is the product of the relative orders.
 Such subgroup can be used instead of a Galois group in the following command: galoisisabelian, galoissubgroups, galoisexport and galoisidentify.

-To get the subfield fixed by a subgroup sub of gal, use
+''' To get the subfield fixed by a subgroup sub of gal, use galoisfixedfield(gal,sub[1])

-'''

-galoisfixedfield(gal,sub[1])

-'''

-The library syntax is GEN galoissubgroups (GEN G).
+The library syntax is GEN galoissubgroups(GEN G). '''

-3.13.63 gcharalgebraic(gc, {type}). gc being the structure returned by gcharinit, return a t\MAT whose columns form a basis of the subgroup of algebraic Grossencharacters in gc (Weil type A0).
+3.13.64 gcharalgebraic(gc, {type}). gc being the structure returned by gcharinit, returns a t_MAT whose columns form a basis of the subgroup of algebraic Grossencharacters in gc (Weil type A0).
 The last component is interpreted as a power of the norm.

-If type is a t\VEC of length gc.r1 + gc.r2, containing a pair of integers $[p{\tau}, q{\tau}]$ for each complex embedding $\tau$ , return a t\VEC containing a character whose infinity type at $\tau$ is if such a character exists, or empty otherwise.
+If type is a t_VEC of length gc.r1 + gc.r2, containing a pair of integers $[p{\tau}, q{\tau}]$ for each complex embedding τ , returns a t_VEC containing a character whose infinity type at τ is if such a character exists, or empty otherwise.
 The full set of characters of that infinity type is obtained by multiplying by the group of finite order characters.